 Getting hacked is something no website owner really wants to think about, but it’s essential to be prepared for this eventuality.
 While malware attacks did decrease in 2020, there were still over 5 billion incidents reported.
 Unfortunately, WordPress sites are often targeted due to the popularity of the platform.

 However, threats to your website aren’t exclusively due to bad actors.
-Occasionally, an update to your theme or a plugin, or even the WordPress core, can cause your site to malfunction.
+Occasionally, an update to your theme or a A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More, or even the WordPress core, can cause your site to malfunction.
 If you have automatic updates enabled, the damage may be done before you have time to intervene.

 Similarly, installing a new theme or plugin can break your site.
 In this case, simply uninstalling it may not be enough to return your website to a functioning state.